svilupp/layercode-gym/README.md

 **Does your voice AI agent even lift, bro?**

-> **Warning (v0.0.1-alpha):** This toolkit is an early alpha and may contain bugs or breaking changes.
+> **Warning (v0.1.0):** This toolkit is an early release and may contain bugs or breaking changes.
 Please test thoroughly before using in production.

 This is an **unofficial** testing gym for voice AI agents built on [Layercode.com](https://layercode.com).
 Quickly spin up a testing environment to run through hundreds of scenarios and understand how your agent will perform in production.